 Angel’s Landing is the most sought after hike in the park due to is reputation for being equally dangerous, difficult and stunningly beautiful.
 This 5.4 mile 1,500 foot elevation change hike is one of the top rated hikes in the world.
 This draws many to this trail.
 Due to the danger of the hike the trail may close if there is ice or too much wind or rain.
 Believe me, you do not want to be on this trail if it is slippery.
 With the width of 4.5 to 5 feet trails that drop 1,000 feet on either side, one slip would mean an eternal nap.

 Angel’s Landing can definitely be conquered in March, but timing is everything.
 Pay close attention to weather and trail reports so that you can experience this trail without added worries.
 Hopefully, you’ll still get the bragging rights you are hoping for.

 Emerald Pools Trail

 This walk is a must do anytime of year.
-It is a flat 2 mile trail that hugs the banks of the Virgin and has some of the most fantastic scenery in the canyon.
+It is a flat 2-mile trail that hugs the banks of the Virgin River and has some of the most fantastic scenery in the canyon.
 With its green weeping walls and sounds of flowing water, it is especially relaxing after a long strenuous day in the park.
-The trail should be less crowded than other times in the year adding to the benefit of visiting in March.
+The trail should be less crowded than other times in the year, adding to the benefit of visiting in March.
 You can also gauge how things look towards the end of the walk as this path also leads to the beginning of The Narrows.

 The Narrows can be a crapshoot in March.
 Due to snowmelt, it may be closed because of safety concerns.
 If the flow rate of water is over 150 feet per cubic second, the park service will close The Narrows.
 If you are visiting in early March, you have a greater chance to experience this unique feature.
 It will be colder and snowmelt may not yet be a factor.
 As the spring wears on, the rush may become too risky.